 "...and then the pilot pulled a handbrake turn".

 About 300 passengers were on board the flight, including Springbok rugby player Bobby Skinstad and Pam Golding (of Pam Golding property fame).
 Being a Friday afternoon, didn't help matters.
 Jean de Villiers and Schalk Burger (Springbok rugby players), who's flight from Cape Town to Durban was delayed, passed the time restaurant-hopping.
 Also delayed were 1 380 Irish builders with the Niall Mellon Township Trust who were on flights to Cape Town for a week of house-building blitz in Tafelsig, Mitchells Plain.

 Cape Town Airport has a series of taxyway closures which have changed the normal routings.
 Alpha taxyway, just north of the apron, was closed (by the couldn't-care-less ACSA monopoly), meaning that once Echo taxyway has been missed a 150 degree turn has to be executed to get to the apron.
-Having closed alpha taxyway, ACSA (Association of Completely Stupid A$%#holes) did not bother to paint guiding lines for this turn.
+Having closed alpha taxyway, guiding lines were not painted for this turn.

 The plane was moved to SAA's technical hangar for assessment of damage.
-ACSA wont be launching an investigation into the incident (no surprise there - they couldn't care less).
+ACSA wont be launching an investigation into the incident.